Haris16-code/BJH-OS/DEV_DOCS.md

 - Wanting to boost downloads
 - Competing in a crowded category

-Smart use of promotions can help your app reach **thousands of BJH OS users!**
+Strategic promotions can help your app reach **thousands of BJH OS users!**

 ---